andrea-ga/FilmManager/README.md

   4. Starting from this point, the only user allowed to update the review is the delegated user.
 After an update, the row associated to the delegated review is updated, but the original one is not modified.
 In this way the original review is stored in case the delegator of the review decides to delete the delegation and return to the original review.

-  5. When a delegation is deleted, after the proper checks, the delegated review is deleted from the database.
-After the delete, a Trigger inside the database updates the "delegated" field of the original review by setting it to 1 (False).
+  5. When a delegation is deleted, after the proper checks, the delegated review is deleted from the database and the "delegated" field of the original review is setted it to 1 (False).